Contract for Deed Template, Free Download 2026

 What is the difference between a contract for deed and a mortgage?

 In a contract for deed, the seller retains legal title until the buyer completes all payments, and the buyer holds only equitable title during the payment period.
-With a mortgage, the buyer receives legal title immediately at closing and the lender holds a lien (security interest) on the property.
+With a mortgage agreement template, the buyer receives legal title immediately at closing and the lender holds a lien (security interest) on the property.
 Foreclosure under a mortgage requires judicial proceedings, while a contract for deed may allow faster remedies through a forfeiture clause.
 The CFPB advisory opinion 2024 classified contracts for deed as credit transactions subject to TILA protections.

 Is a contract for deed a good idea?